4 steps to better boundaries at work

 A. What kind of things would I be doing with/for others instead of prioritising my work/needs?

-B. What would I be saying to myself that would lead to me downgrading my needs/priorities?
+B. What would I be saying to myself that would lead me to down grade my needs/priorities?

-C. What would be happening that would lead to me choosing to de-prioritise my work/needs?
+C. What would others be doing that would lead me to de-prioritise my work/needs?

-Once you can see how your choices impact your ability to get work done, you can think about how you might deal with the situations/circumstances that lead you to down prioritising other things.
+Once you can see how your choices are impacting you, you can think about how you might deal with the particular situations/circumstances differently.

 4. Communicate your boundaries

-Now we know what matters and ways we can honour it, it’s time to draw those boundary lines, state limits and say no.
+Now we know what matters and how we can safeguard it, it’s time to draw those boundary lines, state limits and say no.

-This is often the hardest part because we fear people's judgement.
+This is often the hardest part because we are concerned about another's judgement.

 How to think about boundaries

-When we allow other things to interrupt and encroach on our time, we can find ourselves drained of energy and/or behind on our own work.
+When we allow other things to interrupt and encroach on our time, we can find ourselves drained of energy and/or behind on other work.

-When you implement systems that help you to prioritise what's important to you, you make a stand for sustainable working.
-You teach people that your time and tasks matter.
+When you implement systems that help you to prioritise what's important, you teach people that your time matters and you make a stand for sustainable working.

 And, by modelling good boundaries, you give permission for others to do the same.